Midlife Career Change: How Colleges Can Help

-Instead of/in addition to offering general-subject courses that tend to be less relevant for career-changing seasoned professionals, graduate and continuing education colleges could offer a platform for their journey, using course assignments as stepping stones toward their new space in the job market — the space that career changers will ultimately shape for themselves.
+In addition to offering general-subject courses that tend to be less relevant for career-changing seasoned professionals, graduate and continuing education colleges could offer a platform for their journey, using course assignments as steppingstones toward their new space in the job market — the space that career changers will ultimately shape for themselves.

 Midlife career changers often have a general idea of what they’d like to do next but are not always aware of all their choices.
 Colleges must help career changers (E)lucidate their professional core.
 The best way to help them is to offer a personal strategy course as a gateway to the umbrella of programs the applicants have to choose from.
 The course outcomes would be measured by how effectively the career changers themselves have defined their focus of study and the scope of organizations the school has to assist them in exploring their options in the class.

 2. Offering “Making Your Case” Experiential Learning Opportunities with Potential Employers